aurelien-genois/rock-paper-scissors/README.md

 - A popup shows the game result after 5 wins or 20 rounds if no 5 wins

 ## Challenges
-The organisation of the code in several functions and the DOM manipulation (expecially change textcontents and classes) were pretty new on this project.
+The organisation of the code in several functions and the DOM manipulation (especially changing textcontents and classes) were the principals goals this project.

 I also practiced css animation to render a more joyfull interface and visual feedacks.